Chandra Namaskar / Moon Salutations

 The power of opposites

-Sun Salutations are said to be a yang practice, related to activity, heat and light.
-Moon Salutations are associated with a yin practice – receptive, meditative and cooling.
+To create equilibrium in our yoga practice and in our lives, it’s helpful to observe the power of opposites.
+Yin and Yang, ebb and flow, contraction and expansion, effort and surrender… Recognising and honouring the qualities and benefits on each side of the spectrum can help us find balance and unity between them.
+Sun Salutations are known as a yang practice, related to activity, heat and light.
+Moon Salutations have more Yin-like qualities – receptive, meditative and cooling.
 Although yin and yang represent seemingly opposite principles (dark and light, day and night, passivity and activity etc), they are utterly interdependent.
 In the same way, although Sun and Moon salutation sequences embrace different qualities, they complement each other perfectly.

 The yogic term Hatha also reflects these individual yet interconnected qualities – Ha referring to the warming, active energy of the sun and tha – the cooling, receptive elements of the moon.
 Hatha yoga, therefore, seeks to unify these apparently opposing elements, creating harmony and balance.